 A bureau by Barraud, today part of the collection of the Mobilier National, was formerly in the collection of the royal residence the Château de Meudon.2

-The the present table is of exceptional quality, the use of solid satinwood drawer linings apparently unprecedented.
+The the present table is of exceptional quality, the use of solid satinwood or maple drawer linings apparently unprecedented.
 An extraordinary quality of craftsmanship is displayed in the overall execution and in the complexity of the design.

 - Denise Ledoux-Lebard, Les Ebénistes du XIXe siècle, Paris, 1984, p.
 39.